 What information is required?

 - Legal name, trade name, mailing address, and phone.

 - Primary premises and up to three secondary locations.

 - Name and phone for contact person who has knowledge of livestock movements to and from premises.

 - Type of livestock.

 Registrants will receive a unique premises registration number printed on a convenient plastic card, which can be carried in a wallet or placed in a file.

 How do I renew my premises registration?

-DATCP requires each livestock premises to renew their registration once every three years.
+DATCP requires each livestock premises to renew its registration once every three years.

-If you move, change phone numbers, change contact name or add a new species on your premises, you must update your information in one of these ways:
+If you move, change phone numbers, change contact name, or add a new species on your premises, you must update your information in one of the following ways: